wachin/adb-send-files/README.md

 and open it with bash

+A Linux File manager configured to open scripts .sh

  In other Linux File Manager like Dolphin you give one clic and ENTER and propt if you want to execute, the same is for Caja, Nemo File Manager, and search how to do with others